 All these tips will help to maintain your garage door working correctly and safe for everyone at home, including other objects and even the vehicle.
 And of course, it will avoid any unwanted visit.

 03. Unsafe for Children

+This is the most important garage safety checklist.
 A garage is not a place for children to be at.
 Not only because a garage door, for example, can be dangerous if it’s not used correctly, but also because all the things inside a garage may be hazardous.